-A good paper trail documenting what has happened and what has been attempted on a piece of land, filed by location, is best for everyone.
-It allows us to see the evidence, accept the evidence and deal with it fairly.
+A good paper trail documenting what has happened and what has been attempted on a particular piece of land, filed by location, is best for everyone.
+It allows us to see the evidence, accept the evidence and deal with it fairly, whether or not we like it.